-Live Online Professional Learning Session – January 25, 2021 at 6:30pm (eastern time).
-This session will be recorded and can be viewed again and again until December 31, 2021.
+A recorded version of a Live Online Professional Learning Session which aired on January 25, 2021.
+This session can be viewed again and again until December 31, 2021.
+This session also includes a printed resource that can be downloaded on purchase.

 Presented by: Dr. Joe Stouffer, Assistant Professor, Faculty of Education at Brandon University